-Over the summer I interned at Studio Pura, a photography studio in West Hartford, CT.
+Over the summer, I interned at Studio Pura, a photography studio in West Hartford, CT.
 The entire internship experience was very hands-on and allowed me to greatly improve my own photography skills and editing skills within the Photoshop software.
-I was also required to assist on photo shoots and attend client and business meetings.
+I was also required to assist with photo shoots and attend client and business meetings.
 Since Studio Pura is a small photography studio, the owner is the sole photographer and I was the only intern and person working for her.
-The smallness of the company is partly why I was given so much responsibility with my workload for my supervisor.
+The small size of the company is partly why I was given so much responsibility with my workload for my supervisor.

 I go to Endicott College, where, as an undergraduate student, we are required to complete multiple internships throughout our four years of study.
 Although finding internships seems scary and confusing, it is not so difficult or daunting.
-If you have an idea of what you want to do and know where you want to be, or might want to be, it’s easy to just type into Google, or an internship searching site, “photography studios in Boston”, for example.
-It’s also helpful to use any relationship that you have—whether it be a parent, teacher, boss, or friend’s relative—to help you to get a foot into a potential internship site.
+If you have an idea of what you want to do and know where you want to be or might want to be, it’s easy to just type, “photography studios in Boston” into Google or an internship searching site, for example.
+It’s also helpful to use any relationship that you have—whether it be a parent, teacher, boss or friend’s relative—to help you get a foot into a potential internship site.
 Once you have a list of a few places that you want to intern, it’s important to write a cover letter and perfect your résumé and then email both along to the company.
 For me, when I applied to Studio Pura, I didn’t even know if the studio accepted interns, and although I was the first, all it takes is one email to find out!